canonical/k8s-snap/docs/src/charm/tutorial/getting-started.md

 we can see that the k8s-worker requires "cluster: k8s-cluster".

-To connect these charms and effectively add the worker to our cluster, we use the 'integrate' command, adding the interface we wish to connect
+To connect these charms and effectively add the worker to our cluster, we use the 'integrate' command, adding the interface we wish to connect.

 ```
 juju integrate k8s k8s-worker:cluster
 ```

 After a short time, the worker node will share information with the control plane and be joined to the cluster.

 ## 4. Scale the cluster (Optional)